 - Will it take long to resolve my case?

 These questions and answers should give you an idea of how to proceed.
 However, every case is different.
 That's why we recommend that you reach out to Chad Jones Law, P.C. right away after your crash.
-We offer free consultations throughout the Bryan-College Station area, and if you can't come to our office, we'll come to you.
-Call 1-800-64-JONES.
+We offer free consultations throughout the Bryan and College Station area, and if you can't come to our office, we can come to you.
+Call 1-800-645-6637.